 Very accurate relay throws to home caught by a left hander would have to be caught backhanded.
 While throws coming in from the first base line would leave the throwing side of the body completely open to the player running to the plate.”

 Still, that doesn’t mean it’s impossible for talented left handed catchers to rise through the ranks and play at competitive levels.
-There are numerous examples of LHT catchers doing just that, such as this left handed catcher playing D1 Softball, and another currently playing for the University of Rochester’s Baseball team.
+There are numerous examples of LHT catchers doing just that, such as this left handed catcher playing D1 Softball, and another currently playing for the University of Rochester’s baseball team.

 In short, if you or your child is a left handed catcher and you or they are passionate about catching, then by all means continue playing the position!

-Today’s Marketplace for LHT Catcher's Mitts
+Today’s Marketplace for LHT Catchers Mitts

-Since LHT catchers are rare at advanced levels, catcher’s mitts made for adult level LHT Baseball and Fastpitch Softball catchers are not very common.
+Since LHT catchers are rare at advanced levels, catcher’s mitts made for adult level LHT baseball and fastpitch softball catchers are not very common.

 If you do a search for left handed catchers mitts, you are likely to find a number available for youth catchers.
 Yet, hardly any for catchers above the youth level.

-This doesn’t mean they’re non-existent, though.
+This doesn’t mean they’re non existent, though.

-In fact, there are a few very good catcher’s mitts for left handers playing at advanced levels of Baseball and Fastpitch Softball.
+In fact, there are a few very good catcher’s mitts for left handers playing at advanced levels of baseball and fastpitch softball.

 Top Left Handed Catchers Mitts

-- Shoeless Joe Professional Series (top Baseball pick)
+- Shoeless Joe Professional Series (top baseball pick)

-- Shoeless Joe Diamond Ready (runner-up Baseball pick)
+- Shoeless Joe Diamond Ready (runner-up baseball pick)

-- Rawlings Renegade (best for youth Baseball catchers)
+- Rawlings Renegade (best for youth baseball catchers)

-- Akadema AEA65 (top Fastpitch pick)
+- Akadema AEA65 (top fastpitch softball pick)

 Continue scrolling to learn more about each pick!